 Americans are deeply concerned with the threats that kill the most people.
 The Centers for Disease Control reports that heart disease and cancer are the two leading causes of death in America, taking the lives of over 1.1 million people a year.
 And so we invest heavily to protect ourselves and our loved ones, spending about $380 billion annually to research and treat heart disease and cancer.

 We also pay particular attention to children and their protection.
 If you’ve ever installed a car seat in a small sedan, you know just how many rules and regulations there are related to child safety.
 Children outside the womb are given great attention and protection.
 For instance, every major city in America has a hospital with a fantastic neonatal unit to protect and care for premature babies.One people group in America has no system in place to rescue or protect them.
-In fact, there is… Click To Tweet
+In fact, there is a multibillion-dollar industry working day after day to kill them.
+Click To Tweet

 Every people group in America, from children to senior citizens, has access to the world’s best care and protective systems.